 Using your own name

 It’s a good idea to use your name but there is no need to include middle names and if you have a particularly long or complicated name, it is fine to shorten or simplify it.
 In choosing an email address for business, generally, a first name and last name is sufficient but you could use your first initial and last name or your first name and initial of your last name.

 Provided that it won’t cause confusion with other staff, you could use just a first or last name; all of these options are suitably professional and formal but do factor in potential growth in your workforce and the need for unique names.

 The key when selecting your email address is to avoid any extraneous information so you should not use Mr, Miss, Ms, or Mrs or have any reference to gender.
 Even if your name is gender-neutral, there is no need to make any reference to your gender in the email address itself.
 Likewise, it is not advisable to include any reference to your ethnicity or religion.
 A business email address should not contain any personal information, it should be simple and professional.

 If the address will be used to send emails from a certain business function or it will receive communications to a group rather than to a particular individual, it may be helpful to have a more generalised username.
 Support@, sales@, or enquiries@, for example, are all perfectly acceptable options as an email address for business.

 By following the above hints, you should be able to keep things simple and ensure that your business email address perfectly represents your company.

 Grab your professional email address now

 LCN email packages will give you business email you can rely on that includes spam protection and TLS encryption.
-Our Starter package is perfect for those just starting out in business and can be easily upgraded as your business grows.
+Our Starter or Microsoft 365 email packages are perfect for those just starting out in business and can be easily upgraded as your business grows.